-The Commonwealth Charter Academy (CCA) cyber education program is not only designed to suit the needs of all our students, it also is built to help families become familiarized with and immersed in the CCA community.
+The Commonwealth Charter Academy (CCA) cyber education program is not only designed to suit the needs of all our students; it is built to help families become familiar with and immersed in the CCA community.
 We provide tools and resources that children in grades K-5 need for virtual learning and educational development, as well as personal growth and creative thinking.
-Our staff believes that families should participate in their child’s education upon cyber school enrollment, which is why we extend non-academic assistance to parents and learning coaches.
+Our staff believes that families should participate in their children’s education upon cyber school enrollment, which is why we extend non-academic assistance to parents and learning coaches.
 By individualizing the K-5 program to each student and family, CCA is determined to apply our mission of preparing students for success as early as possible with online special education courses and other programs.

 Learning coach and student responsibilities

-Students enrolled in primary grades K-5 need a substantial amount of support from their learning coach, teachers and family members.
+Students enrolled in primary grades K-5 need a substantial amount of support from their learning coaches, teachers and family members.
 The roles of the learning coach are defined to make sure online students gain the fundamental academic skills necessary for future success.
 With the help of a designated learning coach – typically a parent – a student will spend at least 25 hours a week learning online in our virtual school.
 The learning coach monitors the coursework and assists the student with activities, lessons, attendance, studying and academic progress.

 CCA’s elementary curriculum is largely in print and supplemented by virtual content.
 As students advance through primary school, they receive more content delivered online; however, printed materials are still provided.
-Our staff at CCA take pride in molding future leaders through our enriching, flexible and personalized curriculum.
+Our staff at CCA takes pride in molding future leaders through our enriching, flexible and personalized curriculum.

-An educational technology and online learning course is provided for primary students to build on foundational skills while advancing their knowledge using technology tools and resources properly and responsibly.
-Students learn about internet safety and appropriate online behavior, as this course is designed to meet the demands of cyber education.
+An educational technology and online learning course is provided for primary students to build on foundational skills while advancing their knowledge of using technology tools and resources properly and responsibly.
+Students learn about internet safety and appropriate online behavior, because this course is designed to meet the demands of cyber education.

 See our full list of courses here.

-Summer Enrichment Programs (Grades K-8)
+Summer enrichment programs (Grades K-8)

 CCA is proud to provide two summer enrichment programs for our primary students.
 In the first summer program, students are personally invited by their homeroom teachers to an academic reading and math enrichment program that runs for six weeks each summer.
 The summer enrichment programs are available to students in Harrisburg, Pittsburgh, Philadelphia and all other parts of Pennsylvania.
 The second program runs for two weeks and is a theme-based enrichment camp for returning K-8 students at CCA.
 Students are awarded certificates after completion of the 14-day camp.